 Explanation of Program Service Level Data

-DCIA partnered with the OTCS to host two industry sessions in the technology and transportation sectors.
+DCIA partnered with the Office of Talent and Client Services (OTCS) to host two industry sessions in the technology and transportation sectors.
 These events sought to enhance our curriculum and widen our access to industry experts.
 These sessions led to partnerships with premier companies such as Yelp, Facebook, and Lyft.
-DCIA's forward-thinking approach positions the Director to quickly respond to the Council of the District of Columbia's (Council) requirements in the D.C.
-Infrastructure Academy Employer Engagement Amendment Act of 2020.
+DCIA's forward-thinking approach positions the Director to quickly respond to the Council of the District of Columbia's (Council) requirements in the DC Infrastructure Academy Employer Engagement Amendment Act of 2020 (D.C.
+Law 23-149; D.C.
+Official Code § 32-241 et seq.)

+.

 Program Outcomes include